 Rather than earn more Hyatt points by spending a lot of money staying in Hyatt hotels, or applying for the World of Hyatt Credit Card, again we recommend focussing on flexible points currencies.
 Since Chase Ultimate Rewards transfer 1:1 to Hyatt, this would make an Ultimate Rewards earning card the perfect earner for those Hyatt points.

-The Chase Sapphire Preferred® Card, our favorite travel credit card for beginners, currently has a 60,000 point sign-up bonus after you spend $4,000 on purchases in the first 3 months from account opening.
+The Chase Sapphire Preferred® Card, our favorite travel credit card for beginners, currently has a 80,000 point sign-up bonus after you spend $4,000 on purchases in the first 3 months from account opening.
 Just transfer 60,000 Ultimate Rewards points from your new welcome bonus, and you're all set to book your five-night award.
 As a side benefit, Chase Ultimate Rewards also transfer to Virgin Atlantic.
 Meaning you could also use the points leftover from meeting the minimum spend to transfer to Virgin Atlantic to help top off your Virgin Atlantic account for the flights.

 Reward Booking Wrap-Up